 If you are a patient insured by the United States Department of Veteran Affairs, you may be entitled to rights and we may be subject to restrictions regarding the use and disclosure of your health information other than as set forth in this Notice.
 At all times, we will comply with the applicable requirements of the Department of Veteran Affairs regarding the use and disclosure of your health information.

 We may use or disclose your health information, in certain situations, without your consent or authorization.
-Below we describe examples of how we may use or disclose your health information as permitted under or required by federal law, including instances where we will obtain your consent or authorization.
+Below we describe examples of how we may use or disclose your health information as permitted under or required by federal law, including instances where we will obtain your authorization.
 Such uses or disclosures may be in oral, paper or electronic format.

 For Payment.
 DaVita may use and disclose your health information to others for purposes of obtaining payment for treatment and services that you receive.
 For example, a bill may be sent to you or to a third-party payer, such as an insurance company or health plan, for care, items or services provided to you.
 The information on the bill may contain information that identifies you, your diagnosis, and treatment.